Find a model of a persuasive text, its intended audience, and a list of key characteristics of this audience.

 - Important values

 - Style of communication

 - Other characteristics

-- Teacher shares a short, persuasive document that was intended for a particular audience.
-Teacher describes the audience, and models completing an Audience Analysis graphic organizer.
+Share a short, persuasive document that is intended for a particular audience.
+Describe the audience, and model completing an Audience Analysis graphic organizer.

 These are the sections of the graphic organizer: